Karnataka: Economy

 Since the 1980s, Karnataka has emerged as the pan-Indian leader in the field of IT (information technology).
 In 2007, there were nearly 2,000 firms operating in Karnataka.
 Many of them, including two of India's biggest software firms, Infosys and Wipro, are also headquartered in the state.
 Exports from these firms exceeded ₹500 billion in 2006–07, accounting for nearly 38% of all IT exports from India.
 The Nandi Hills area in the outskirts of Devanahalli is the site of the upcoming $22 billion, 50 km2 BIAL IT Investment Region, one of the largest infrastructure projects in the history of Karnataka.
-All this has earned the state capital, Bangalore, the sobriquet Silicon Valley of India.
+All this has earned the state capital, Bengaluru, the sobriquet Silicon Valley of India.

 Karnataka also leads the nation in biotechnology.
 It is home to India's largest biocluster, with 60% of the country's biotechnology firms being based here.
 The state has 18,000 hectares of land under flower cultivation, an upcoming industry which supplies flowers and ornamental plants worldwide.

 Seven of India's banks, Canara Bank, Syndicate Bank, Corporation Bank, Vijaya Bank, Karnataka Bank, ING Vysya Bank and the State Bank of Mysore originated in this state.
 The coastal districts of Udupi and Dakshina Kannada have a branch for every 500 persons—the best distribution of banks in India.
 In March 2002, Karnataka had 4767 branches of different banks with each branch serving 11,000 persons, which is lower than the national average of 16,000.

-A majority of the silk industry in India is headquartered in Karnataka, much of it in Doddaballapura in Bangalore Rural district and the state government intends to invest ₹700 million in a "Silk City" at Muddenahalli in Chikkaballapura district.
+A majority of the silk industry in India is headquartered in Karnataka, much of it in Doddaballapura in Bengaluru Rural district and the state government intends to invest ₹700 million in a "Silk City" at Muddenahalli in Chikkaballapura district.

+Karnataka also produces silver.
+The silver production of the state in 2018–19 was 214 kg whereas in 2019–20 it was 187 kg and in 2020–21 the silver production was 120 kg.

+Karnataka has the only village in the country which produces authentic Indian national flags according to manufacturing process and specifications for the flag are laid out by the Bureau of Indian Standards at Hubli.